School Fees & the AB 1575 Complaint Process

 Despite this clear prohibition, an ACLU investigation in 2010 revealed that school districts throughout the state were illegally charging students for a range of items, including essential course materials like textbooks.
 We filed Doe v.
 California to stop these illegal practices and protect equal access to public education.
-In response to our suit, the state Legislature passed, and Governor Brown signed, Assembly Bill 1575 (AB 1575) in 2012.
+In response to our suit, Assembly Bill 1575 (AB 1575), introduced by Assemblymember Ricardo Lara, was signed into law by Governor Brown in 2012.

 Now, starting March 1, 2013, you may file an AB 1575 complaint at your school if you have been charged an illegal fee.
 If your complaint is valid, the fee should be eliminated and you and all other affected students and parents should receive full reimbursement.
 Information regarding this complaint process and the “free school guarantee” must be provided to students and parents at least once a year in all public schools in California, including charter and alternative schools.

 If you believe you have been charged an illegal fee or have been required to purchase materials that should have been provided by your school, you may file a complaint with the principal of the school.

 You may file an anonymous complaint, but if you do, the school will not be able to contact you to ask follow-up questions or to request additional information, so you should be certain that your complaint contains all of the information necessary to prove that the school charged an illegal fee.

 Within 60 days from the date the principal receives the complaint, the school and/or district must investigate and send you a written response.